 Japanese Extension of Kai Tak aerodrome, BAAG reports, 1942-1944

-ER has sent the following BAAG reports and sketches about Japanese plans to expand Kai Tak airport during their occupation of Hong Kong, World War Two.
+Elizabeth Ride has sent the following BAAG reports and sketches about Japanese plans to expand Kai Tak airport during their occupation of Hong Kong, World War Two.

 As you can see by the first report the Japanese were apparently ambitious.
 At one point around 10,000 workers were involved including POWs.
 Residential buildings were demolished, agricultural land cleared and a nearby hill removed.